Of course, buying the same saxophone, mouthpiece and reeds that John Coltrane used, won’t magically make you sound like him.

 Of course, many saxophone players change their set ups and preferences during their career, so if you think we’ve missed something, or should amend any of these entries, feel free to share in the comments section below…

-If you’re just starting out on saxophone, you might want to check this guide to which type of saxophone to choose.
+If you’re just starting out on saxophone, you might want to check this guide to some of the best brands available today her here.